richtwin567/INFO3180-Project-2/README.md

 This approach was done to allow for the project to be easily developed with SFCS, since mos t of the group is familiar with SFCS from react, and to allow for it to be easily deployed on heroku with Flask.

-When making changes to the frontend run `yarn build` to ensure that your changes will be updated when deployed, as the frontend is served by Flask instead of vue on heroku
+When making changes to the vue frontend in `frontend/`, ensure that `yarn build` is run before pushing to the repository, otherwise the frontend will not be updated on heroku, as flask serves the vue.js frontend from the `dist/` directory in `frontend/`

 However for development, the frontend can be run with `yarn serve`